Zamiell/stardew-valley/Min-Max_Guide.md

 * Go to the mountain lake and fish until 1 AM.
 Fill your inventory with 5 iron bars + the most expensive items to sell.
 * Go home.
 * Out of your sellable items, ship however much will give you 5,000g for the Steel Pickaxe upgrade + however much gold to buy up to 25 gold ore.
-  * If you don't have enough, sell Chubs.
+  * If you do not have enough, sell Chubs.
 (Remember, sell the lowest-quality ones first.)
 * It should be 2 AM immediately after selling.
 If not, cut down grass and pass out.

 ### Spring 7